guillermomar/Client-Company-Location-Analysis/README.md

 - Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.
 - Developers like to be near successful tech startups that have raised at least 1 Million dollars.
 - Executives like Starbucks A LOT.
 Ensure there's a starbucks not to far.
+- All people in the company have between 25 and 40 years, give them some place to go to party.

 # Methodology